-ART 41R-Individual Problems in Painting
+ART 41R-Individual Problems in Painting (1 or 2 or 3 units)

 Advanced painting in which student works on individual painting problems in consultation with instructor.
-Prerequisite: ART 9A and 9B.
+Prerequisite: ART 9B.
 (Repeatable: May be taken two times only.)

 ART 42R-Individual Problems in Ceramics (1 or 2 or 3 units)